austozi/selfhosted/ulogger-server/README.md

 ## Install

 1. Download the docker-compose.yml file to the Docker host.
+2. If reusing an existing SQLite database, change `ULOGGER_ENABLE_SETUP=1` to `ULOGGER_ENABLE_SETUP=0` in the docker-compose.yml file.
-2. Execute `docker-compose up -d` in the directory where the docker-compose.yml file is located.
+3. Execute `docker-compose up -d` in the directory where the docker-compose.yml file is located.

 ## Configure

 ### Create admin account

 The application will need to be configured manually, as the initialisation script in the current Docker build has [a bug](https://github.com/bfabiszewski/ulogger-server/pull/137) that prevents the SQLite database from being configured programmatically.
 Manual configuration circumvents that bug.
+This only needs to be done once.

 1. Navigate to the application in the browser (e.g. https://ulogger.example.com) and follow the instructions to set up the admin account.
 2. Disable manual configuration in the docker-compose.yml file, by changing `ULOGGER_ENABLE_SETUP=1` to `ULOGGER_ENABLE_SETUP=0`.